CodeMango75/Regular-Expressions---Theory/README.md

 pattern = "\." # Ordinary dot character.
 pattern = "\+" ordinary plus character
 ```
-7. [] is used to indicate set of characters.
-In a Set:
-* Characters can be listed Individually eg [aml] will match `a`, `m` or `l`.
-* Ranges of characters can be indicated by giving two  characters and separate them by `-`, like `[a-z]` will
-  match any lowercase ASCII letter.
-* Special characters lose their speciality inside Brackets [].
-Meaning that any special character will be treated as
-  a normal character inside [].
-8. Curly Braces {m,n} causes Resulting REs to match from "m" to "n" attempting to match as many as possible.
-9. `\d` Matches unicode decimal digit [0-9]
-10. `\w` matches [A-z]

 ## Miscellaneous

 ### Word Boundary Concept